codacy-open-source-projects-scans/delve/Documentation/cli/README.md

 Specifies that the breakpoint, tracepoint or watchpoint should break only if the boolean expression is true.

-See [Documentation/cli/expr.md](//github.com/go-delve/delve/tree/master/Documentation/cli/expr.md) for a description of supported expressions.
+See [Documentation/cli/expr.md](//github.com/go-delve/delve/tree/master/Documentation/cli/expr.md) for a description of supported expressions and [Documentation/cli/cond.md](//github.com/go-delve/delve/tree/master/Documentation/cli/cond.md) for a description of how breakpoint conditions are evaluated.

 With the -hitcount option a condition on the breakpoint hit count can be set, the following operators are supported